Find a Doctor

 Browse UPMC doctors and medical professionals to find the care that's right for you.
 Customize your search by specialty, zip code, last name, and more.

 Visit the UPMC Find a Doctor website.

 Jeffrey A. Romoff is the President and Chief Executive Officer of UPMC, one of the leading nonprofit health systems in the United States.

-Mr. Romoff began his career at the University of Pittsburgh in 1973 as the Director of the Office of Education and Regional Programming at Western Psychiatric Institute and Clinic.
+Mr. Romoff began his career at the University of Pittsburgh in 1973 as the Director of the Office of Education and Regional Programming at UPMC Western Psychiatric Hospital (formerly Western Psychiatric Institute and Clinic of UPMC).
 Through this office, Western Psychiatric was the first academic psychiatric facility to offer organized continuing education programs to practitioners in communities throughout western Pennsylvania.

-In 1975, Mr. Romoff became Western Psychiatric Institute and Clinic's Administrator and Associate Director.
+In 1975, Mr. Romoff became Western Psychiatric's Administrator and Associate Director.
 While he was in a leadership position at Western Psychiatric, it became the nation's leading psychiatric research center, receiving more funding from the National Institute of Mental Health than any other institution and was one of the first mental health organizations in the country to focus on the then emergent field of biological psychiatry.

 From 1986 to 1992, Mr. Romoff was Executive Vice President of UPMC and Vice President for Health Sciences of the University of Pittsburgh.
 In 1991, he also assumed the role of interim Senior Vice President of Business and Finance for the University of Pittsburgh.
 In 1992, he was named President of UPMC and in 2006 he became President and CEO.